 Do you guys remember ‘Sharmaji ka ladka’( Mr.Sharma’s son) from your childhood?

 I bet you do.
 Who could forget that wicked little person with whom we were always compared to?
-You get a 99% and as luck would favour, Sharmaji’s son scored a perfect 100%.
+You get a 99% and as luck would favor, Sharmaji’s son scored a perfect 100%.
 Flush!
 Down goes all the joys of your efforts.

 Parents want their children to be perfect, to become better than the rest.
 It seems as if in this world of growing competition, parents have decided to go all guns blazing.
 When parents become so focused on kids’ achievements, their relationship suffers.